duckdb/duckdb-web/docs/api/adbc.md

 Please refer to the [ADBC documentation page](https://arrow.apache.org/adbc/0.5.1/cpp/index.html) for a more extensive discussion on ADBC and a detailed API explanation.

-**Note**: ADBC is not yet supported on Windows, but it is supported on macOS and Linux.
+> ADBC is not yet supported on Windows, but it is supported on macOS and Linux.

 ## Implemented Functionality